Sajjad-Mi/Tic-Tac-Toe/README.md

 ## Setup and Requirements

-For running this code you need npm package manager which you can install and use by installing [node.js](https://nodejs.org/en/download) then use this command:
+For running this code you can use npm package manager which you can install and use by installing [node.js](https://nodejs.org/en/download) then use this command:
 ```
 git clone https://github.com/Sajjad-Mi/IE-ex3.git
 ```